The functional architecture of the early vision and neurogeometric models

 \subsection{Gauss filters on the plane}

-The {\it Gauss filters} are the linear filters with RP given by Gauss probability distributions of $\bR^2$, i.e. the functions defined as follows.
+The {\it Gauss filters} are the linear filters with RP given by the Gauss probability distributions of $\bR^2$, that is the functions defined as follows (see also \S \ref{sect3.5}).
 Let us call {\it mother Gauss filter} the linear filter $T_{\g_0}$ with RP